Doug

 Technical Tidbit:

-This month's Technical Tidbit discusses a potential problem in some four layer PCBs and a design rule to avoid it.
-Data is presented in the time domain.
-Click here to go to the bottom of this page for the article (but you will miss the over 150 papers and articles in-between).
+My latest Technical Tidbit appears at the bottom of this page.
+Click here to go to the bottom of this page for the article (but you will miss more than 250 papers and articles in-between).

 Have a tough design problem?
 Design problems can be very costly.
 Even if caught in the lab, precious resources can be wasted tracking such problems down.
 My private seminars cover design and troubleshooting techniques I developed that are not taught by anyone else!
 These techniques have solved tough problems in a day or two after design teams had struggled with the problems for weeks or months, not to mention avoiding the problems in the first place.
 Click here to request more information.

 Design troubleshooting and verification: Tracking down design problems in the lab can be time consuming.
-The public seminars listed below and my private on-site seminars include new information to minimize debug time.
+My public seminars and my private on-site seminars include new information to minimize debug time.
 The difference can be hours to a solution instead of weeks!
 Click here to hear a 1 minute, ~128K, audio clip discussing the seminar.

 Book image